grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM.md

 ![Cloud APM - Page UI](images/05-Cloud-APM/cloud-app-apm-page.png)

-After you have set up your provider you will be able to enable it via [Test builder](/test-authoring/test-builder).
+After you have set up your provider you can start exporting metrics in [Test builder](/test-authoring/test-builder).

 ![Test Builder - Cloud APM UI](images/05-Cloud-APM/cloud-app-testbuilder-apm.png)

-### Configuration via script
+## Configuration via script

 Common configuration parameters for all providers are as follows: